© Vadim Kozlovsky | Dreamstime.com (#21591343)

 A Curriculum for Conscious Aging

 Ed.
-Note: The following article has been excerpted and adapted from a soon-to-be published paper in The Journal of Transpersonal Psychology.
-They are part of IONS’ new commitment to addressing the challenges and opportunities of aging in the twenty-first century, culminating most immediately in a new telecourse beginning on January 18, 2012.
+Note: The following article was excerpted and adapted from a paper in The Journal of Transpersonal Psychology.
+It refers to a telecourse that happened in 2012.
+That telecourse is over, but IONS’ commitment to addressing the challenges and opportunities of aging in the twenty-first century are now represented by the Conscious Aging Workshop Facilitators Program.
 Go here for more information.

 For decades, the Institute of Noetic Sciences has conducted research, created educational programs, and engaged the consciousness community in conversations on transformations in consciousness.
 In 1997, a multidisciplinary team of researchers initiated a series of studies on the process of worldview transformation.
 The goal has been to understand the process by which people experience fundamental shifts in perception that alter how they view and interact with themselves and the world around them.
 In particular, our team investigated factors that facilitate the kind of worldview transformations that result in people’s increased sense of purpose, meaning, and prosocial behavior.
 Through this research, we identified a naturalistic model of worldview transformation.
 We published our findings at length in the book Living Deeply.